Learn how to make mystery games with the developer of Kona at 3PM EDT

 Since we love a good murder mystery, and we’re intrigued by the fact that a narrative-driven game also has some survival elements, we’re talking with Kona developer Alexandre Fiset today at 3PM EDT.

-If you’ve got Kickstarter questions, or want to know more about mixing narrative game design with the popular survival-style game design that’s taken over Steam, you should join us in Twitch chat to ask your questions.
+If you’ve got Kickstarter questions, or want to know more about mixing narrative game design with the survival mechanics that have taken over Steam, you should join us in Twitch chat to ask your questions.
 And while you’re at it, be sure to follow the Gamasutra Twitch channel for more developer interviews, editor roundtables and gameplay commentary.